Wyatt Earp: Move to Tombstone, Arizona

 Tombstone had already grown to about 1,000 residents.
-Wyatt brought horses and a buckboard wagon which he planned to convert into a stagecoach, but he found two established stage lines already running.
+Wyatt brought horses and a buckboard wagon, which he planned to convert into a stagecoach, but he found two established stage lines already running.
 He later said that he made most of his money in Tombstone as a professional gambler.
 The three Earps and Robert J. Winders filed a location notice on December 6, 1879, for the First North Extension of the Mountain Maid Mine.
 They also bought an interest in the Vizina mine and some water rights.

 Jim worked as a barkeep, but none of their other business interests proved fruitful.
 Wyatt was hired in April or May 1880 by Wells Fargo agent Fred J. Dodge as a shotgun messenger on stagecoaches when they transported Wells Fargo strongboxes.
-In late July 1880 younger brother Morgan arrived, leaving his wife Lou in Temescal, California (near San Bernardino).
-Warren Earp moved to Tombstone.
-Doc Holliday arrived from Prescott in September with $40,000 in gambling winnings in his pocket.
+In late July 1880, his younger brother Morgan arrived, leaving his wife Lou in Temescal, California (near San Bernardino).
+Warren Earp moved to Tombstone, and Doc Holliday arrived from Prescott in September with $40,000 in gambling winnings in his pocket.

 First confrontation with the outlaw Cowboys

 On July 25, 1880, Army Captain Joseph H. Hurst asked Deputy U.S. Marshal Virgil Earp to assist him in tracking outlaw Cowboys who had stolen six Army mules from Fort Rucker, Arizona.
 Virgil requested the assistance of his brothers Wyatt and Morgan, along with Wells Fargo agent Marshall Williams, and they found the mules at the McLaurys' ranch.
-McLaury was a 'cowboy,' a term that generally referred to a loose association of outlaws, some of whom also were land-owners and ranchers.
+McLaury was a 'Cowboy,' a term in that region that generally referred to a loose association of outlaws, some of whom were landowners and ranchers.
 Legitimate cowmen were referred to as cattle herders or ranchers.
 They found a branding iron that the Cowboys had used to change the "U.S." brand into "D.8."
-Stealing mules was a federal offense because the animals were government property.